Board of Directors

 MDAA Chairman and Founder

 Amongst the achievements of Mr. Ellison is the creation and building of two historic missile defense and veteran public memorials.
 One memorial is located at Vandenberg AFB in California honoring President Ronald Reagan and the other located at the Pacific Missile Range Facility in Kauai, Hawaii dedicated with the late Senator Daniel Inouye.
 Mr. Ellison also established the annual “Missile Defender of the Year Award Ceremony.”
 These awards are given to the best United States missile defense soldier, sailor, airman and national guardsmen from each of the military services involved with missile defense.
-There have been 348 service members from the U.S. and 17 Allied nations recognized since 2010 as the Missile Defender of the Year in their respective branch and region.
+There have been 380 service members from the U.S. and 19 Allied nations recognized in 6 countries since 2010 as the Missile Defender of the Year in their respective branch and region.

-Mr. Ellison is also involved with supporting wounded warriors of the United States military, and those with traumatic brain injury.
+Mr. Ellison was also involved with supporting wounded warriors of the United States military, and those with traumatic brain injury.
 In 2011, Mr. Ellison brought the National Football League and the United States Army together on TBI that resulted in a partnership announced in 2012, by the Commissioner of the NFL and the Chief of the United States Army.

 Earlier in his career, Mr. Ellison played professional football for 10 years as a starting middle linebacker with the San Francisco 49ers and Oakland Raiders, winning three Super Bowl championships.
 In 2017, Mr. Ellison was inducted into the Polynesian Football Hall of Fame.
 Mr. Ellison played college football at the University of Southern California, winning a National Championship and two Rose Bowls following a State High School Football Championship in Arizona.
 Mr. Ellison earned a Bachelor of Science degree in International Relations with a graduate emphasis on Defense and Strategic Studies from the University of Southern California in 1983.
 Mr. Ellison attended the National Security Seminar at the Army War College in 2009 and the National Security Seminar at the Air War College in 2011.
 Mr. Ellison also attended the University of Notre Dame where he attended a Business Management and Entrepreneurial program in 2013.